A Bath Gets Graphic with Tile

 Project: Gut a crumbling bathroom in Morningside Heights, Manhattan

 Before: A hulking seven-foot tub dominated the layout, while the ruined floors, walls, and (most of the) ceiling all begged for attention, too.
 The old industrial toilet was leaking, a wall of ’80s-style glass-bottle tile needed to come down, and the vanity had begun literally to crumble.
 For Janna H. and her family, the bathroom was “disgusting.”
 “No matter how much we cleaned, it never felt clean,” she recalls.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 After: Janna appreciated the history of her pre-war apartment building and worked hard with her Sweeten contractor to flatter it.
 She avoided today’s usual combination of medicine cabinet and vanity by choosing a vintage-looking white German pedestal sink and topping it with a 12-sided beveled statement mirror crowned with a wall-mount vanity light.
 For much-needed storage, a designer recommended tall built-in cabinets painted to match the bathroom’s charcoal walls.